 - the proposed development was situated to the rear of existing buildings on raised ground, we justified how the design sought to respond to this context and ensure that any development would not be unduly prominent.

 The Inspector also followed a logical and well reasoned approach and we are thrilled that the appeal was approved, and planning permission granted for this exciting scheme.
 This planning approval will enable the re-use of a redundant brownfield site, creating a standalone residential development with its own sense of place, providing much needed housing in a sustainable and accessible location which benefits from attractive open space and trees within the wider setting

 As this scheme attests, a refusal doesn’t necessarily mean the end of your development aspirations.
 Our review of the project, associated policies, precedents, relevant case law and the context meant we were able to find a way forwards for our client and though our informed approach and proactive stance, we were successful in securing planning approval for this great self-contained site.

-If you feel your project would benefit from experienced planning consultant input, then contact the team via firstname.lastname@example.org to find out how we can best assist and to receive a fee quote for our services.
+If you feel your project would benefit from experienced planning consultant input, then contact the team via firstname.lastname@example.org or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
 You can also submit your site via our Landmark Page.
 We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.